Your translations in good hands

 1. What is the price of a translation?

-With these data, I can make an offer for a translation from English, Russian or French to Dutch and we can discuss the terms of delivery.
+With these data, I can make an offer for a translation from English or Russian to Dutch and we can discuss the terms of delivery.
 As soon as we agree, I can start working with your text.

 2. How much do you charge if we need you as an interpreter?